temetvince/wormhole-primer/README.md

 # Beyond the Event Horizon: A Primer for Wormhole Dwelling

 ## LOST?
-You probably came here looking for [_this_](https://github.com/temetvince/wormhole-primer/blob/main/WormholePrimer.pdf) document.
+You probably came here looking for [_this_](https://github.com/temetvince/wormhole-primer/blob/main/WormholePrimer.md) document.

 ## Overview

-This repository contains a LaTeX document and a website that serve as a comprehensive guide for navigating and operating within wormhole space in EVE Online.
+This repository contains a Markdown document and a website that serve as a comprehensive guide for navigating and operating within wormhole space in EVE Online.
 The guide includes essential preparation steps, operational strategies, and detailed instructions to ensure both safety and efficiency in this